valeriorlandini/sonus/ReadMe.md

 Grab the source inside your `Documents/Max 8/Packages` folder with `git clone https://github.com/valeriorlandini/sonus.git --recursive`

-`cd sonus` and then `mkdir build` to create a folder with your various build files
+`cd sonus` and then `mkdir build` to create a folder with your various build files.

-`cd build` to put yourself into that folder
+`cd build` to put yourself into that folder.

 ### Mac